Types of Mice in the UK

 This representative of the rodent family is known to host the Dobrava virus.
 The disease can cause hemorrhagic fever with renal syndrome.
 Needless to say, if you spot a yellow-necked field mouse in your house, better get rid of it pretty fast.

-Only a few mice survive from one summer to the next because of the unfriendly behaviour of foxes, weasels, owls and domestic cats.
+Only a few field mice survive from one summer to the next because of the unfriendly behaviour of foxes, weasels, owls and domestic cats.
 Their litter usually consist of 4-7 young, which are bred from March to October.
 They can continue making babies in the winter if they have enough food and good living conditions available.

-How does the wood mouse affect humans?
+How does the field mouse affect humans?

 This type of mouse can easily be classified as a pest because of its habit of storming into kitchens to look for something to nibble on.
 On the other hand, these little critters can actually be of some help, because they are known to eat harmful insects.
 Still, it’s never a good idea to have any type of mice running around your house, no matter their good intentions.